mstksg/inCode/copy/entries/five-point-haskell-2.md

 Learning Haskell can be a journey full of surprises, but this was one of the ones that blew my mind the most.

-Let's think of a polymorphic function in java that takes a value of any type and returns something of that same type:
+Let's think of a polymorphic function in Java that takes a value of any type and returns something of that same type:

 ```java